KxSystems/cookbook/r/l64_qserver/README.txt

 This library provides a Q server to R.

 The Makefile works on l64 and l32.
-Copy in the appropriate platform c.o.
+Copy in k.h and the appropriate platform c.o.

 The file qserver.R should be changed to suit your installation, in particular use the correct path and filename for the .so file.